dbt-labs/dbt-project-evaluator/README.md

 <details>
 <summary><b>Reason to Flag</b></summary>

-This model highlights instances where the resources referenced by exposures are either:

-1. a `source`
-2. a `model` that does not use the `table` or `incremental` materialization

 Exposures should depend on the business logic you encoded into your dbt project (e.g. models or metrics) rather than raw untransformed sources.
 Additionally, models that are referenced by an exposure are likely to be used heavily in downstream systems, and therefore need to be performant when queried.

 </details>

 <details>